This post may contain affiliate links. Please read my disclosure policy.

 - Cook brown sugar, sugar, half-and-half and remaining butter in the saucepan over low heat, stirring constantly, until the sugars dissolve and the butter melts.

-- Stir in pecans and cook over medium.
+- Stir in pecans and cook over medium heat.
 Allow to boil for 3 minutes, stirring often, until a candy thermometer reaches 238 degrees, the softball stage.

 - Remove from heat and stir in vanilla.
 Stir for about 3 minutes until thickened.

 - Scoop tablespoons of pralines onto a baking sheet lined with waxed or parchment paper.
 Allow to dry for about 3 more minutes.

 Share it with the world!